 To sidestep these challenges, efforts have been made in both model distillation and knowledge distillation.
-Model distillation methods including [3-6, 13, 15, 16, 19-21, 23] aim to construct simple models with human-understandable features to explain the prediction of a sophisticated model for each data point locally.
-On the other hand, knowledge distillation [10] and/or mimic learning [1] methods that aims to distil the entire model [12, 14, 17, 24].
-We will provide a more detailed discussion in Section.
-2. Here we summarize the limitations they face in reliably leveraging private black-box models.
+Model distillation methods including [3-6, 17, 19, 20, 23-25, 27] aim to construct simple models with human-understandable features to explain the prediction of a sophisticated model for each data point locally.
+On the other hand, knowledge distillation [10] and/or mimic learning [1, 11, 12] methods aim to distil the entire model [16, 18, 21, 28].
+A more detailed discussion is provided in Section 2.
+Here, we summarize their key limitations in leveraging black-box models below.